Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures: Supervised Training of Deep Spiking Neural Network

 \subsubsection{Backward Propagation and Weight Update}

 Next, we describe the backward propagation for the proposed spike-based backpropagation algorithm.
 After the forward propagation, the loss function is measured as a difference between target labels and outputs predicted by the network.
-Then, the gradients of loss function is estimated at the final layer.
-The gradients are propagated backward all the way down to the input layer through the hidden layers using recursive chain rule as formulated in equation (7).
+Then, the gradients of the loss function are estimated at the final layer.
+The gradients are propagated backward all the way down to the input layer through the hidden layers using recursive chain rule, as formulated in equation (7).
 The following equations (7-27) and figure \ref{fig:fig3} describe the detailed steps for obtaining the partial derivatives of (final) output error with respect to weight parameters.

-The prediction error of each output neuron is evaluated by comparing the output distribution (\textit{output}) with the desired target label (\textit{label}) of the presented input spike trains as shown in equation (8).
+The prediction error of each output neuron is evaluated by comparing the output distribution (\textit{output}) with the desired target label (\textit{label}) of the presented input spike trains, as shown in equation (8).
 The corresponding loss function (\textit{E} in equation (9)) is defined as the sum of squared (final prediction) error over all output neurons.
 To calculate the $\pderiv{E}{a_{LIF}}$ and $\pderiv{a_{LIF}}{net}$ terms in equation (7), we need a defined activation function and a method to differentiate the activation function of a LIF neuron.

-In SNN, the `activation function' indicates the relationship between weighted summation of pre-spike inputs and post-neuronal outputs over time.
-In forward propagation, we have different types of neuronal activation for final layer and hidden layers.
+In SNN, the `activation function' indicates the relationship between the weighted summation of pre-spike inputs and post-neuronal outputs over time.
+In forward propagation, we have different types of neuronal activation for the final layer and hidden layers.
 Hence, the estimation of neuronal activations and their derivatives are different for the final layer and hidden layers.
+For the final layer, the value of $output$ in equation (6) is used as the neuronal activation ($a_{LIF}$) while considering the discontinuities at spike time instant as noise.
+Hence, $\pderiv{E}{output}$ is equal to the final output error, as calculated in equation (10).